infor-design/enterprise-wc/src/components/ids-list-builder/README.md

 ## Use Cases

-- After importing JSON or array of objects, allowing user to edit, order, add, and/or delete items.
+- Allows for users to create and edit lists of varying content.
+After importing JSON or array of objects, allowing user to edit, order, add, and/or delete items.

 ## Terminology